jgernandt/blender-hkx/README.md

 # blender-hkx
-A Blender addon to import/export Skyrim animations (HKX files)
+An addon for Blender 3.2 to import/export Skyrim animations (HKX files)

+## Note
+This addon requires the use of Havok software, which I do not have permission to redistribute.
+To use it, you need to gain access to the Havok SDK and build the C++ source code yourself.

 ## About
 This is a complete solution for importing and exporting Skyrim animations to and from Blender.
 It can handle: